Aragorn: Heir to Gondor's Throne or Not?

 "The crown of royalty of Gondor belongs solely to the heirs of Meneldil, son of Anárion, to whom Isildur relinquished this realm.
 In Gondor this heritage is reckoned through the sons only; and we have not heard that the law is otherwise in Arnor."

 (Appendices, Return of the King)

-Instead the throne of Gondor was given to a distant cousin of the king, who happened to be a popular and successful captain of Gondor's armies.
-Shortly afterwards, King Arvedui himself was killed and the last remnants of Arnor destroyed.
-A generation later, Gondor lost its King, who rashly answered the Witch-king's challenge to come to Minas Morgul for a one-on-one duel.
-Before he left, he entrusted rule of Gondor to his steward until he returned.
+Instead, the throne of Gondor was given to a distant cousin of the king, who happened to be a popular and successful captain of Gondor's armies.
+Shortly afterward, King Arvedui himself was killed, and the last remnants of Arnor destroyed.
+A generation later, Gondor lost its king, who rashly answered the Witch-king's challenge to come to Minas Morgul for a one-on-one duel.
+Before he left, he entrusted the rule of Gondor to his steward until he returned.
 No heir with a strong enough claim could be found, so the Stewards became the rulers of Gondor.

 For Further Reading

 - Online Discussion Thread: "Isildur: High King?
 Meneldir: Power-Hungry?"